-Finding the right TMC for your business is crucial for your travel program’s success.
-But once the selection process is complete, how do you ensure a smooth transition between your incumbent and your new TMC, with minimal impact on your travelers?
+Finding the right TMC for your business is crucial for your travel programme’s success.
+But once the selection process is complete, how do you ensure a smooth transition between your incumbent and your new TMC, whilst ensuring minimal impact on your travellers?

-Over the years we’ve seen what’s worked, what hasn’t and the common mistakes when it comes to TMC onboarding.
-So, to help you remove the pain of change, we’ve gathered our learnings and collated our top tips for a successful TMC implementation.
+Over the years we’ve seen the good, the bad and ugly when it comes to TMC onboarding.
+We’ve seen what’s worked, what hasn’t and the common mistakes that can grind implementations to a halt.
+So, to help you remove the pain of change we’ve gathered our learnings and collated our top tips for a successful TMC implementation.

-Six tips for onboarding a new travel management company
+Six tips for implementing a new travel management company